 - Shin-Uchi Mode originally debuted as a secret mode in Taiko 14 that was only accessible with a Cheat Code, but it was popular enough with players to become an official ruleset for competitive Taiko.

 - Awesome, but Impractical: The motion controls in Drum 'n' Fun.
 The Joy-Cons simulate the feeling of using a taiko drum well and it's fun to use real motions like with the arcade versions and the drum controllers.
 However, the motion detection is highly sensitive to any form of movement (necessitating not moving any part of your body beside your hands) and the detection for katsu notes is spotty at best, which can cause the player to miss notes due to factors out of their control.
+An update made it so you can use L and R to always hit the Ka notes, but this still doesn't work all the time.

 - Big Bad: Dr. Waruru from Dodon~! to Nidaime! is responsible for the creation of the Waru Robots that wreak havoc on the festival.